Abduyenus/java_backend_lab1/comment.md

    Add method: addFriend()
              : updateFriend()
              : deleteFriend()
-5. You normally have two classes for SystemExceptionHandler and CustomExceptionHandler.
+5. You normally have two classes for SystemExceptionHandler and CustomExceptionHandler.I expect these classes to inherit one of Exception classes.
 So , you shouldnt extend one of these in your Class but create instances of them and write your logs.

 Check this link for a good example of how to design your classes, OO Design